Join fellow LogicMonitor users at the Elevate Community Conference and get hands-on with our latest product innovations.

 Sending Fluent Bit Logs

-Last updated on 14 April, 2025
+Last updated on 02 May, 2025

 If you are already using Fluentbit to collect application and system logs, you can forward the logs to LogicMonitor using the LM Logs Fluentbit plugin.
 To download the plugin, go to the LM Logs Fluentbit plugin page from the LogicMonitor Github repository.
 This provides a LogicMonitor-developed plugin that contains the specific instructions for sending logs to LogicMonitor.

-Supported Operating Systems (OS)
+Supported Operating Systems for Sending Fluent Bit Logs

 • Linux-AMD